Entanglement-assisted quantum turbo codes: Example Encoders

 \right] $ which is the decimal number 33.
 Thus, we can specify this encoder as $\left\{ 33,29,30,7,45,47\right\} $.\footnote{Note that this convention is different from that of Poulin \textit{et al}.~in Ref.~\cite{PTO09}.}

 The seed transformation in (\ref{eq:example-encoder}) leads to the state diagram of Figure~\ref{fig:1st-example}, by exploiting (\ref{eq:state-diagram} ).
 We can readily check that the encoder is non-catastrophic and recursive by inspecting Figure~\ref{fig:1st-example}.
 The only cycle with zero physical weight is the self-loop at the identity memory state with zero logical weight.
 The encoder is thus non-catastrophic.
 To verify recursiveness, note again that the only vertex belonging to a zero physical-weight cycle is the self-loop at the identity memory state.
 We now consider all weight-one admissable paths that begin in this state.
 If we input a logical $X$, we follow the edge $\left( X,IY\right) $ to the $Y$ memory state.
 Inputting the identity operator for the rest of time keeps us in the self-loop at memory state $Y$ while still outputting non-zero physical weight operators.
 We can then check that inputting a $Z$ logical operator followed by identities keeps us in the self-loop at the $X$ memory state while still outputting non-zero physical weight operators, and inputting a $Y$ logical operator followed by identities keeps us in the self-loop at the $Z$ memory state.
 The encoder is thus recursive.

-There is a straightforward way to compute the distance spectrum of the encoder.
-This technique borrows from similar ideas in the classical theory of convolutional coding \cite{V71,M98,book1999conv,McE02}.
-We would like to know the number of admissible paths with a particular weight beginning and ending in memory states that are part of a zero physical-weight cycle.
-Again, for our example, the identity memory state is the only memory state part of a zero physical-weight cycle.
-We create a \textit{weight adjacency matrix} whose entries correspond to edges in the state diagram.
-This matrix has $x^{w}$ in entry $\left( i,j\right) $ if there is a phsyical-weight-$w$ edge from vertex $i$ to vertex $j$ (with the exception of the self-loop at the identity memory state).
-The weight adjacency matrix $A$\ for our example is

-where the ordering of vertices is $I$, $X$, $Y$, and $Z$.
-Note that we place a zero in the $\left( 1,1\right) $ entry because we do not want to overcount the number of admissable paths starting and ending in memory states that are part of a zero physical-weight cycle.
-If we would like the number of admissable paths up to an arbitrary weight that start and end in the identity memory state, then we compute the $\left( 1,1\right) $ entry of the following matrix:

-The coefficient of $x^{w}$ in the polynomial entry $B\left( 1,1\right) $ is the number of admissable paths with weight $w$\ starting and ending in the identity memory state.
-We can approximate the distance spectrum, e.g., by computing the matrix $B$ where

-Computing the above matrix can be computationally expensive, but we can dramatically reduce the number of computations by truncating the polynomial entries of $A$ above degree ten before performing each multiplication.
-For our example, the first ten entries of the distance spectrum polynomial are
+Appendix~\ref{sec:examples-of-encoders} lists many more examples of entanglement-assisted quantum convolutional encoders that are both recursive and non-catastrophic.